Littlefield High School (Texas)

-Littlefield High School is a public high school located in the city of Littlefield, Texas, USA and classified as a 3A school by the UIL.
+Littlefield High School is a public high school located in the city of Littlefield, Texas, United States and classified as a 3A school by the University Interscholastic League (UIL).
 It is a part of the Littlefield Independent School District located in south central Lamb County.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

 History

 The school sought to be accredited by the Southern Association of High Schools and Colleges, and the Littlefield ISD board of trustees approved of the high school's application in 1952.